sticilface/Melvanimate/README.md

 + Full Adafruit GFX support, can write effects using grid, or draw text, including fonts also works.
 + LED length set in software, technically only limited by heap.
 Some effects for example Simplecolour will create an animator whose size is = to pixelcount.
 This is bad if there are too many. so 300 is a practical limit.
 However if you design your own effect, you can handle this.. create a new strip instance, use that... etc...
 + Effects can be added or removed with one line of code, in setup(), simple!
++ GUI reports current heap and power usage of WS2812.

 ## Important **PLEASE READ**
 + **WARNING**:  this is beta software, most likely to work with lateset pull of ESP8266 Ardunio and other dependancies.
 Most likely NOT to work with older versions.